cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

      * Set “ENV.environment” to “test”.
 (When "development", the dev mock data will be loaded an interfere with test data.)
  * Mocks:
    * The application mocks HTTP requests with Mirage.
-   * The mocks are fully complete.
+   * The mocks are fully complete to meet the spec.
 You should not need to modify the mock data in the “mirage” directory.
    * Mirage has been configured to output API requests and responses to the console.
  * In Twiddle, if you use File > Add, the component JS files are created using syntax for “Native Components”.
    The examples in this application and the Ember guides use “Classic Component” syntax.
 You may create components to use “Classic Component” syntax.